esteeele/esteeele.github.io/_posts/2025-10-20-more-software-engineer-things-i-have-learned.md

 - So I don’t improve and gain confidence
 - So my imposter syndrome sticks around

-While doing a kind of Big Tech AI “Wow - What an interesting and intelligent insight that gets right to the heart of …” doesn’t help anyone because its obviously disingenuous - remembering to give praise where its earned makes a huge difference.
-For example if you’re reviewing a PR that has a couple of minor of issues but is overall pretty OK then remember to include the praise for the 90% that’s good.
+While doing a kind of Big Tech AI _Wow - What an interesting and intelligent insight that gets right to the heart of …_ doesn’t help anyone because its obviously disingenuous - remembering to give praise where its earned makes a huge difference.
+For example if you’re reviewing a PR that has a couple of minor issues but is overall OK then remember to include the praise for the 90% that’s good.
 Dropping a comment to praise specific things you think are smart can also give a lot of encouragement.

 ## Technical Learnings

-### Do not ever drift along and push '1st draft' code into production
+### Do not ever drift along and push 'First draft' code into production

 If I think about what’s gone well in the past year compared to what’s gone badly its when a “rough and ready” prototype has survived all the way into production, only to become a giant pain in the neck but increasingly hard to modify as customer data builds up.